richcorbs/richcorbs.github.io/README.md

-# Node SSG - Static Site Generator
+# My Personal Web Site and Static Site Generator

-A lightweight, fast static site generator with live reload and frontmatter support. **Just 345 lines of code.**
+A lightweight, fast static site generator with live reload and frontmatter support. **Under 350 lines of code.**

 ## Features